-Sometimes we may push those thoughts away, but in others our concerns are warranted.
+Sometimes,homeowners may push those thoughts away, which can turn into an issue.
 Take, for example, when you’re considering making an offer on a new home.
 You may not have a detailed understanding of the property’s history, and it’s not uncommon for sellers to shield that kind of information from potential buyers.

 But rather than ripping down walls or pulling up floors for an inspection, there is one non-invasive, non-destructive process that can reveal the inner-workings of any current or prospective home.
 It’s called infrared imaging, and it’s a next-generation process designed to identify household flaws (ideally before they happen).